If an ilness has set you back, we'll help you move forward

 Asbestos is a naturally occurring mineral that was widely used in the construction industry in the UK until the 1980s.
-It was later discovered that asbestos fibers can cause serious health problems, such as lung cancer, mesothelioma, and asbestosis, when inhaled.
+It was later discovered that asbestos fibres can cause serious health problems, such as lung cancer, mesothelioma, and asbestosis, when inhaled.
 Many individuals who have worked in jobs that involved exposure to asbestos or have lived in a building that contains asbestos may be at risk of developing these illnesses.

 If you or a loved one have been diagnosed with an asbestos-related illness, you may be eligible to claim compensation for the harm caused by the exposure.
 A compensation claim for asbestos-related disease can help cover the costs of medical treatment, loss of income, and other expenses related to the illness.